- Background Investigation Questions

 - What if an employee is located in an area without an ID card facility nearby?

-- Federal employees (e.g., current points-of-contact for ID card issues) will be trained and designated as Enrollment Officials.
-They will conduct the identity proofing required by HSPD-12 and facilitate the issuance of the new PIV cards.
+- Federal employees are trained and designated as Enrollment Officials.
+They conduct the identity proofing required by HSPD-12 and facilitate the issuance of the new PIV cards.

-- When other Departments have certified procedures, we expect to arrange to use those approved facilities nearest to the employee.
+- When other Departments have certified procedures, The Division of Personal Security and Access Control (DPSAC) can assist the individual arrange to use other Department-approved facilities nearest to the employee.

 - How will all these HSPD-12 officials be trained?